dgapitts/pg-ora-demo-scripts/docs/FF-and-HOT-updates-part-01.md

-## FF and HOT updates - part 01 - examples with fillfactor 90
+## FF and HOT updates - part 01 - examples with fillfactor 90 - 3 updates and all 3 HOT

 ### Background